We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - surgical removal

-However, treating warts can be costly and painful, and sometimes requires multiple treatments.
+However, treating warts can be costly and painful.
+Sometimes it requires multiple treatments.
 Even with a successful wart treatment, the warts can come back or spread to other areas of the body.

 Vinegar has been used for thousands of years to treat a variety of different ailments, from stomach aches to poison ivy and diabetes.